 - DHCP snooping – When a computer boots up a message will be sent out as a broadcast to find out if there is a DHCP server are available to obtain an IP address from.
 If another DHCP server is connected to your network other then your corporate DHCP server then a PC can potentially obtain an IP address form this rogue DHCP server forcing the clients to go out of their gateway and capturing their data.
 DHCP snooping is a feature that you can set on your Cisco switch to allow what ports on the switch will be trusted as having a DHCP server attached and which are not.
 You would typically only trust the one port in which your DHCP server is connected and untrust all other ports.

-This is a list of best practices for you to implement on your network to ensure that your network is not only protected but also to make it more difficult for those malicious users doing harm to your network.
+This is a list of network security best practices for you to implement on your network to ensure that your network is not only protected but also to make it more difficult for those malicious users doing harm to your network.